To be a pro-vax or not, the COVID-19 vaccine conundrum on Twitter: Preliminaries

 \subsection{Role of Stance Detection Noise}

-\cite{Zaidi2023} used OpenAI's GPT transformer-based stance detection tool \cite{Rao2019,Radford2018} and classified $75$ million English language tweets related to COVID-19 vaccines from March 2020 to March 2021 into anti-vax, pro-vax, and neutral tweets.
+The procedure and the results reported in \cite{Zaidi2023} give us some confidence in the observation that there exists a sizable sample of dual-stance users, and that they are not a small minority of random anomalies.

-Although as many as $22\%$ of the $8,563,466$ unique user IDs were classified as dual-stance and close manual inspection revealed examples such as the one mentioned at the start of this paper, the stance detection tool has its limitations, including inadequacy in classifying satire and convoluted expressions.
-Furthermore, because some expressions are ambiguous, it is impossible to avoid variability in the stance classification.
+Nevertheless, there are obviously some sources of measurement error in stance detection tools, which can cast some doubts about how prominent dual-stance users truly are.
+It is well known that stance detection methods, such as the one considered here, have difficulties in classifying satire and convoluted expressions.
+More generally, because some expressions are ambiguous, the stance classification can never be perfectly valid.
+For these reasons, we provide a more principled consideration of the issue of noise in stance classification, and in doing so, address Research Question~1.

-Given these potential sources of measurement error, we provide a more principled consideration of the issue of noise in stance classification.
-Let $p_i$ be the probability that user $i$ classified as a dual-stance user is in fact dual-stance.
-Noting that each tweet is classified independently into any of the stances and assuming that the user sent $n_a$ anti-vax and $n_p$ pro-vax tweets, $p_i$ can be estimated as below:
+Let $p_i$ be the probability that a user $i$, classified as a dual-stance user by the stance detection algorithm, is in fact dual-stance.
+Noting that each tweet is classified independently into any of the three stances, and assuming that the user sent $n_a$ anti-vax and $n_p$ pro-vax tweets, $p_i$ can be estimated as below:

 where $\alpha_a$ ($\alpha_p$) is the precision of the stance detection tool for the anti-vax (pro-vax) class.
-For our dataset $\alpha_a$ is in the range of 052-0.92 and $\alpha_p$ is in between 0.68-0.95 calculated using test datasets, as also described above.
+For our dataset $\alpha_a$ is in the range of $[0.52,~0.92]$ and $\alpha_p$ is in between $[0.68,~0.95]$ calculated using test datasets, as also described above.
 The effective size of the dual-stance cohort $N_{e}$ can be calculated as

 where $N$ is the number of detected dual-stance users.
 For the precision of stance detection method given above, $N_{e}$ is from $1,212,327$ to $1,791,219$.
-Even with the stance detection noise, we can safely conclude that there is a large number of users who have tweeted both anti- and pro-vax tweets.
+Even accounting for the stance detection noise, we can safely conclude that there is large number of users who have tweeted both anti- and pro-vax tweets.